Deep Learning and Neural Networks – Let’s Dive In!

 Understand the Importance of Training and Optimization

-Becoming a top chef requires dedication and practice.
+Going back to our chef, becoming a top chef requires dedication and practice.
 The same applies to neural networks.

 • Training: Think of it as the chef practicing their dish repeatedly, tweaking the ingredients and techniques until they achieve perfection.